A daily log of how I program a basic Unity/C# game: “The Escape”!

 This article is also available on Medium.

-Today, it’s the last of my gamedev logs on a small Unity/C# game: The Escape!
+The past few days, I started posting my gamedev log on a small Unity/C# game: The Escape.

 - I post a new gamedev log every day with a new demo video